Life in the Scroll Age

 The ‘attention economy’ – the companies whose main business model is to organize and sell human attention and the ecosystem of institutions who leverage these tools to achieve their goals – has spawned entire new industries, ushering in previously unimaginable economic roles and career paths.

 A metamorphosis has occurred in the human-social-organism, bringing with it miraculous new capabilities and a host of new problems.

 At first, there is a period of uncertainty as we launch into this transformation – people meet it with a mix of excitement and trepidation.
 After some time, the true costs come into view more clearly, the tradeoffs we make for this new pattern.
-And then we struggle to adapt.

 The main goal of this collection is to balance a clear-eyed awareness of the downsides of the ‘attention economy’ with ideas that can inspire practical solutions.
 It features writers, thinkers, and technologists who have been thinking deeply about the kinds of adaptations we need to promote to form a healthy relationship with our new technological capabilities.

-// COMING SOON! // This will be our first-ever collection—available in both print and digital formats!
+Our first-ever collection—available in both print and digital formats!
 To stay updated on the collection’s release and other updates from T&Q, sign up for our newsletter.

 You can support future collections by purchasing a copy or donating!